-RALEIGH, North Carolina — Wildlife officials are asking the federal government to end three decades of efforts to reintroduce the endangered red wolf to the wild in eastern North Carolina.
+The North Carolina panel passed resolutions in January asking the federal government to end the red wolf reintroduction program in eastern North Carolina.